vHitsuji/pytracer/README.md

 ----------------------

 We did a massive *numpy* implementation that allows us to do computations with compiled C code and support of SIMD.
-In the modern processors, SIMD allows doing computations of 128-bits operands, which represents four 32-bits operands computations at a time.
-For each tested objects, the candidate rays are processed as a single ray.
+In modern processors, SIMD allows doing computations of 128-bits operands, which represents four 32-bits operands computations at a time.
+For each tested object, the candidate rays are processed as a single ray.
 We observed a substantial improvement in the computation duration.

 Multithreading